Alfresco/alfresco-ng2-components/docs/core/node-permission.directive.md

 }
 ```

-### Defining your components as an EXTENDIBLE_COMPONENT parent component
+### Defining your component as an EXTENDIBLE_COMPONENT parent component

-The directive will look up the component in the dependency injection tree, up to the @Host() component.
+The directive will look up the component in the dependency injection tree,

-> "The host component is typically the component requesting the dependency. **But when this component is projected into a parent component, that parent component becomes the host.**"
+up to the `@Host()` component.
+The host component is typically the component that requests
+the dependency.
+However, when this component is projected into a parent component, the

--   because of this, you have to provide your component with forward referencing as the EXTENDIBLE_COMPONENT.
+parent becomes the host.
+This means you must provide your component with forward referencing
--   because of the emphasized second sentence you have to provide your component as a viewProvider.
+as the `EXTENDIBLE_COMPONENT` and also provide your component as a `viewProvider`:

 ```js
 import { EXTENDIBLE_COMPONENT } from '@alfresco/adf-core';